Ultra-NX/UltraNX/README_ENG.md

 1. **[Atmosphere](https://github.com/Atmosphere-NX/Atmosphere)** - Atmosphère, custom firmware for the Nintendo Switch.
 1. **[Hekate](https://github.com/CTCaer/hekate)** - Custom Nintendo Switch graphical bootloader, firmware patcher, toolkit and more.
 1. **[Ultra Tuner](https://github.com/Ultra-NX/Ultra-Tuner)** - Package for Ultrahand, which allows you to fine-tune the OC parameters for your console.
 In case of unstable overclocking, or if you want to increase the performance of your console, Ultra Tuner is your indispensable assistant.
-1. **[OC-Switchcraft](https://github.com/halop/OC-Switchcraft-EOS/releases)**, a fork of **[OC-Suite](https://github.com/hanai3Bi/Switch-OC-Suite/)** - Atmosphere Loader with overclocking from B3711 & Meha, allows you to reach from N.Switch power Xbox One.
+1. **[Horizon OC](https://github.com/Horizon-OC/Horizon-OC)** - Atmosphere Loader with overclocking from Soul & Lightos, allows you to reach from N.Switch power Xbox One.
 Updated in time to support new Atmosphere features.

 1. **Installed Payloads**: